status-im/status-software-legal-documents/competition-terms-and-conditions.md

 ## Introduction

-The promoter of this competition is Status Research & Development GmbH, a company duly organised and registered under the laws of Switzerland, having its registered office at Baarerstrasse 10, 6302 Zug, Switzerland ("we", "us", or "our" and variations thereof).
+The promoter of this competition is Status Research & Development GmbH, a company duly organised and registered under the laws of Switzerland, having its registered office at Baarerstrasse 10, 6302 Zug, Switzerland (**"we"**, **"us"**, or **"our"** and variations thereof).

-Your participation in this competition ("Competition") is governed by these Competition terms & conditions ("Competition Terms"), which supplement the Megaphone Terms of Service and Megaphone Privacy Policy (together, the "Megaphone Terms").
+Your participation in this competition (**"Competition"**) is governed by these Competition terms & conditions (**"Competition Terms"**), which supplement the Megaphone Terms of Service and Megaphone Privacy Policy (together, the **"Megaphone Terms"**).
 By participating, you confirm that you have read and agree with both these Competition Terms and the Megaphone Terms.
 If there is any conflict between these Competition Terms and the Megaphone Terms and as otherwise stated explicitly, these Competition Terms will take precedence.

 ## Eligibility and Entry